- Advertisement -

 6. Containment

-Data leakage and the elimination of hacker are mandatory.
+Data leakage and the elimination of hackers are mandatory.
 Likewise, keep breach evidence.
 The quicker you detect the breach, the less it will go out of control.
 You can respond faster to the breach by:

 • Determining the breach and stopping it from spreading